-2.1 Operating Fee

-BCCKOP'S Operating Fee shall be ten percent (10%) of all costs incurred by BCCKOP in providing the Operating Services to CLIENT pursuant to this Agreement, including, but not limited to usual and customary expenses as defined in Section 1.0 of this Schedule "B", Startup Costs, expenses relating to unusual or Major Unscheduled Events as defined in Section 1.5 of this Schedule "B", any expenses funded from the Discretionary Account.
+BCCKOP'S Operating Fee shall be ten percent (10%) of costs incurred for the items listed on Attachment 1 to this Schedule “B”. at the Facility in providing the Operating Services to CLIENT pursuant to this Agreement.
+BCCKOP Operating Fee is calculated on these items whether for usual and customary expenses (budgeted items), and expenses due to an Emergency Event.

-3.0 Facility Accounts

-BCCKOP shall setup and maintain three separate accounts with Wells Fargo or any other bank as described below.
-CLIENT shall receive copies of all monthly statements for each interest bearing Facility Account.
-CLIENT shall be entitled to any interest earned from any Facility Account.
-Additional accounts may be added as required and as approved in writing by both Parties.

-3.1 Monthly Operating Account

-The Monthly Operating Account shall be for the purpose of holding operating funds.
-Such account shall be an interest bearing account and shall be initially funded by CLIENT on the dates and in the amounts as described in Section 1.1 of this Schedule "B".
-Funds will be transferred from this Monthly Operating Account to the Daily Operating Account at the sole discretion of BCCKOP as required to meet the financial obligations of the Facility operation.

-3.2 Daily Operating Account

-The Daily Operating Account shall be for the purpose of conducting usual and customary operation activities.
-This account will be maintained with an absolute minimum average daily balance allowable by transferring funds from the Monthly Operating Account to meet obligations as required.

-3.3 Discretionary Account

-The Discretionary Account shall be an interest bearing account for the purpose of covering expenses in excess of the budgeted amount as more fully described in Section 9.0 of this Agreement and Section 1.3 of this Schedule "B".

-Reconciliation and Invoice Procedure
+6.0 Reconciliation

-4.1 Reconciliation
+5.1 Reconciliation

+BCCKOP shall prepare and submit to CLIENT a monthly reconciliation report for those items listed under item 2.0 on Attachment 1 to this Schedule “B” that will be paid for directly by BCCKOP from the Monthly Operating Account.
+In this monthly reconciliation report, BCCKOP shall reconcile the funded amount to actual costs incurred for that particular month.

-BCCKOP shall prepare and submit to CLIENT a monthly operating reconciliation report for each month commencing with the Operations Implementation Date.
-In this monthly operating reconciliation report, BCCKOP shall reconcile the monthly operating funded amount to actual costs incurred for that particular month, whether funded from the Monthly Operating Account, Discretionary Account or invoiced separately as an unusual or Major Unscheduled Event.
-It will also indicate the debit to the Operations Account for BCCKOP'S Operating Fee for that month.
-The report submitted in any given month will show the reconciliation of the prior month's costs.
-The report shall be submitted as soon as possible in any given month after close-out of the previous month's costs.
-If the reconciliation report shows a positive balance for that Quarterly Budget Period, it shall then be credited to the next month's funded amount.
+CLIENT shall prepare and submit to BCCKOP a monthly operating cost report for each month commencing with the Operations Implementation Date.
+In this monthly operating cost report, CLIENT will show actual costs incurred for that particular month, including those costs itemized and the Operating Fee on BCCKOP’s monthly reconciliation report.It will also specify the for the Operating Fee for that month. .
+The report will be submitted as soon as possible in any given month after close-out of the previous month's costs and receipt of BCCKOP’s monthly reconciliation report.

+CLIENT will review cost reports and compare to the Annual Operating Budget on a monthly basis.
+Any overruns of the Annual Operating Budget shall be subject handle in accordance with Section 9.0 of this Agreement.
+Major reviews and changes to the Operating Budget will occur at 3 month intervals, or as otherwise directed by CLIENT.

-BCCKOP shall also prepare and submit to CLIENT a Start-up Cost reconciliation.
+BCCKOP shall prepare and submit to CLIENT a Start-up Cost reconciliation report.
 In this Start-up Cost reconciliation report, BCCKOP shall reconcile the Start-up Cost balance at the beginning of the month to actual costs incurred for that particular month.
-It will also indicate the debit to the Monthly Operating Account for BCCKOP'S Operating Fee for that month.
+It will also indicate the debit to the Monthly Operating Account for BCCKOP'S Operating Fee for that month associated with those Start-up Items.
 The report shall be submitted by the fifteenth (15th) of the month and will show the reconciliation of the prior month's costs.
-The Start-up Costs will be fully closed out by the end 120 days after the Operations Implementation 0Date.
+The Start-up Costs will be fully closed out ninety 90 days after the Start-up Date.

+7.0 Invoice Handling

+BCCKOP is to receive, verify, approve, and code field work tickets, material packing slips, and other documentation supporting work and services performed at the Facility.
+Upon review and approval of such documents, including invoices received in the field, BCCKOP shall promptly submit such documents to CLIENT for final approval, processing and payment.